dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 .. option:: -f <specfile>, --daemons <specfile>

-   specification of daemons to start (see :ref:`specfile` for details)
+   specification of daemons to start (see :ref:`daemonshepherd-specfile` for details)

 .. option:: -l <config>, --logging <config>